ddemidov/amgcl/docs/tutorial/Nullspace.rst

 VexCL backends </components/backends>`.

 The listing below shows an example of using the hybrid OpenMP backend.
-The only difference with scalar_ code is the definition of the block value type and the use of the hybrid backend (lines 46--49).
+The only difference with the scalar_ code is the definition of the block value type and the use of the hybrid backend (lines 46--49).

 .. literalinclude:: ../../tutorial/5.Nullspace/nullspace_hybrid.cpp